Nightmares on Elm Street: Plot

 In 1995, six years after the events of A Nightmare on Elm Street 5: The Dream Child, Alice Johnson returns to Springwood, bringing Jacob with her, who is portrayed as possessing both a heightened intellect and maturity and psychic powers such as telepathy.
 Her father Dennis (called Fred here) has died, hinted to be due to Freddy.
 It is revealed through dialogue that during this time, Cybil had died of eclampsia, while Dr. Gordon as her driver suffered a car accident trying to rush her to the hospital.
 He has now been rendered comatose and keeps dreaming of Freddy trying to kill him, but Nancy keeps on protecting him.
-Most of Elm Street is boarded up and nonvacant, with one more house now joining that state.
+Most of Elm Street is boarded up and vacant, with one more house now joining that state.
 Alice meets up with her old friend Yvonne Miller from The Dream Child, who's now a policewoman.
-Devonne Gable, a mysterious, traumatized woman, is working for Freddy who is after Jacob again, but he rescues Alice when Freddy tries to manipulate Dan Jordan to trick her.
+Devonne Gable, a mysterious, traumatized woman, is working for Freddy, who is after Jacob again, but he rescues Alice when Freddy tries to manipulate Dan Jordan to trick her.
 Jacob then meets up with Devonne.

-Jacob and Devonne heads to the Springwood cemetery, where Dan's body is buried, as are Devonne's parents and sister.
+Jacob and Devonne head to the Springwood cemetery, where Dan's body is buried, as are Devonne's parents and sister.
 Jacob tries to use his powers to bring Dan back, but senses that Freddy still has his soul.
 Jacob "zaps" Devonne and goes into her dreams of her childhood trauma, where he finds Freddy.
 Freddy tries to coerce Jacob into helping him escape the confines of Springwood in return for Freddy bringing Dan back to life, even allowing him some "father-son" time with his father Dan Jordan's soul.
 Meanwhile, Freddy sends Devonne out to kill Alice, who had searched out Yvonne at the hospital for help in finding Jacob.
 They try to enlist the help of Nancy's spirit by speaking to Neil Gordon's comatose body, which Jacob sensed earlier was being protected by Nancy.